 Skills: WebSockets, authentication | Time: 20–30 hours | Tech: Socket.IO, Express, React

-Create a chat app with private messaging, group chats, and online status indicators.
-Add message history, file sharing, and typing indicators.
-Deploy with Redis for session management.
+Create a chat app with private messaging, group rooms, and online presence indicators.
+Add typing indicators and message history.
+Deploy with Redis for session management — your first encounter with stateful server architecture.

 Skills: Payment integration, cart management | Time: 30–40 hours | Tech: Next.js, Stripe, MongoDB